carlosnsr/simple-webpage/README.md

 # Simple Webpage

 This is a simple project demonstrating the creation of a static webpage using just CSS and HTML

+Look in the commit messages for a step-by-step account of how this was built.

 #### Definitions